KennyOliver/FlavorLang/docs/lexer.md

 - **Additional Operators**: E.g., `!=`, `++`, or typed operators if the language evolves.
 - **Better Error Recovery**: Instead of immediate exit, attempt to skip malformed input.
 - **Performance Tweaks**: For very large .flv files, more efficient reading and token building.

+---

+## License

+This project is licensed under the Apache 2.0 License &mdash; see the [LICENSE](../LICENSE) file for details.

+&copy; 2024-2025 Kenneth Oliver.
+All rights reserved.